 2. It helps with resource management

-Once you know what tasks need to be completed and their estimated duration, allocating resources is much simpler.
+Once you know what tasks must be completed and their estimated duration, allocating resources is much simpler.

-Using an integrated platform like the monday.com Work OS, you can easily create alignment between resource tracking and your project schedule.
+Using an integrated platform like monday work management, you can easily create alignment between resource tracking and your project schedule.
 For example, you can even set up an automated email to contractors to confirm availability before work is due to start.